 Calcium and iron are particularly important for children and adolescents.
 During this time, bones are growing rapidly.
 Calcium is required to build strong bones and to maintain healthy teeth.
 It’s important that people with hemophilia A have healthy teeth, because gum disease and dental work can lead to bleeds.
 Calcium-rich foods include:

 - low-fat cheese

-- Greek yogurt and 2 percent milkfat cottage cheese
+- Greek yogurt and 2 percent milkfat cottage

 - calcium-fortified soy milk and orange juice